DimaSheiko/apep-docs/docs/framework/conditions/unit.md

 #### Parameters

 -   `UNIT`: The unit to check for the name.
 -   `expectedName` The expected name to search for within the unit's name.
+Multiple names can be separated by "||".

 #### Returns `BOOL`